 Other costs vary widely depending on the breed, the issue, and the geographical location.
 Major surgery will always cost more than an extra health check, while ongoing medications also vary depending on amounts and types.

-In addition, pet insurance can take a lot of the sting out of ongoing vet bills, but again, have many variations depending on budget and requirements.
+In addition, pet insurance can take a lot of the sting out of ongoing vet bills, but again, it has many variations depending on budget and requirements.

 Wrap Up

 To summarize, there is much more to owning dogs than just paying the initial expenses to buy them.
-A responsible pet parent does their research and gets a true idea of the ongoing costs they are likely to face.
+A responsible dog owner does their research and gets a true idea of the ongoing costs they are likely to face.

 Only then can a real decision about getting a dog be made.
 Personally, I had to wait an extra year to get my dog, not only because of the yearly costs but because the pandemic had driven the cost of puppies up by over 300% where I lived.